Humbert II of Viennois: War and politics

+Marriage and descent

+In July 1332, according to "De Allobrogibus libri novem", Humbert married Maria del Balzo, daughter of the Duke of Andria, Count of Montescaglioso, Bertrando III, and Beatrice of Anjou and niece of the sovereign of the Kingdom of Naples, Count of Anjou and of Maine, count of Provence and Forcalquier, and titular king of Jerusalem, Robert of Anjou, who according to document n° I of the Histoire de Dauphiné et des princes, granted an annual pension to Humbert, husband of his niece.
+Maria was remembered in Humbert's will drawn up in Rhodes and after her death, Pope Clement VI wrote a letter of condolence to Humbert.

+Humbert had only one son from his marriage with Maria del Balzo (French: Marie des Baux):

+André (September 1333 – October 1335), who, in 1335, was betrothed to Blanche of Navarre.

 Ecclesiastical career

 After ceding his lands, Humbert entered the Dominican Order and became Latin Patriarch of Alexandria within two years.
 He consecrated Rodolphe de Chissé as Bishop of Grenoble in 1351.
 It is with these latter titles that his death is recorded in a necrology of Vauvert: in Clermont-en-Auvergne, at 43 years of age in 1355.
 He was buried in the now demolished church of Couvent des Jacobins in Paris.